-This course introduces students to the interdisciplinary field of Chicana/o Studies.
-It focuses on its origins, development, and theories contributing to its formation.
+This course offers an introduction to Chicana/o studies as an academic discipline.
+It focuses on its origins, development, and theories that contribute to its formation.
 Furthermore, it analyzes and evaluates Chicana/o perspectives on revisionist history; demographics; employment; political and socioeconomic trends; education; and the arts.
-This course will also examine, compare and contrast such topics as cultural values, social organization, urbanization patterns of the Chicana/o in the U.S., migration, identity, and gender roles, as well as their struggles in education, politics, and legislation.
-Due to the nature of the subject, students will engage in some Spanish phrases, words, and expressions.
-(Formerly HUM/SPAN 262) (CSU/UC)
+This course will also examine, compare and contrast, such topics as cultural values, social organization, urbanization patterns of the Chicana/o in the U.S., migration, identity and gender roles, and their struggles in education, politics, and legislation.
+Due to the nature of the subject, students will be exposed to some Spanish phrases, words, and expressions.
+(Formerly HUM/SPAN 262) (CSU/UC) (Formerly HUM/SPAN 262) (CSU/UC)